bartekmo/gcp-templates-proposal/FortiGate/architectures/100-single-vm/README.md

 # Single FortiGate VM

-Single VM is a basic setup good to start exploring capabilities of the next-generation firewall.
-It will allow you to protect your workloads running in Google Cloud as well as inspect the outbound traffic.
-As a single VM is subject to lower GCP Compute SLA (99.5%), it is very rarely used in production deployments.
+Single VM is a basic setup good to start exploring capabilities of the next-generation firewall and a base layer for more advanced architectures.
+It will allow you to protect your workloads running in Google Cloud as well as inspect the outbound traffic, but - as a single VM is subject to lower GCP Compute SLA (99.5%) - it is very rarely used as a production architecture.

 ## Design